Hepatitis A/hepatitis B vaccine (Injection)

 When This Medicine Should Not Be Used:This vaccine is not right for everyone.
 You should not receive it if you had an allergic reaction to hepatitis A or hepatitis B vaccine or to neomycin or yeast.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.

 - This vaccine is usually given as 3 doses.
 The second dose is given 1 month after the first dose.
-The third dose is then given 6 months later.
+The third dose is given 6 months after the first dose.
 However, your doctor may suggest a different schedule.

-- It is important that you receive each dose at the right time.
+- Missed dose: It is important that you receive each dose at the right time.
 If you miss your scheduled shot, call your doctor to make another appointment as soon as possible.